lgblgblgb/xemu/README.md

 ## Quick start (using binary)

-For probably seriously outdated pre-compiled binaries for MacOS, Win32, Win64, (and some deb package) please visit this link:
+For probably seriously outdated pre-compiled binaries for MacOS, Win32, Win64, (and some deb package) please follow this link:

 https://bintray.com/lgblgblgb/generic/xemu/current_version